Joan-gao/doggle/README.md

 3. **DashboardPage**

-- **Functionality**: Provides detailed analysis of financial data.
+- **Functionality**: Provide detailed analysis of financial data.
 Users can select a month and year to view trends in income and expenses, with options to display data in line or bar charts.

 4. **CalendarPage**

-- **Functionality**: Displays daily transaction data.
+- **Functionality**: Display daily transaction data.
 By selecting a specific date on the calendar, users can view all income and expenses for that day in a table format, with options to modify or delete individual entries.

 5. **ChatbotPage**